 - Cool & enjoy – Let the cookies set on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.

-Hint: for extra gooey cookies, take them out right when the edges are golden but the centers look slightly underbaked—they’ll firm up as they cool!
+For extra gooey cookies, take them out right when the edges are golden but the centers look slightly underbaked—they’ll firm up as they cool!

 Substitutions